|IT Based Tactics||✓|

 The last known – and possibly final – reverse sting operation in the city occurred in November 2019.
 In early 2020, the Baltimore City State’s Attorney’s Office made a series of announcements about temporarily adopting a policy of full decriminalization of prostitution (as well as other misdemeanors) during the Covid pandemic, stating that arrest warrants were dismissed, prisoners released for hundreds of cases, and the office would not prosecute prostitution charges.
 In March 2021, the Baltimore City State’s Attorney’s Office announced that the policy of full decriminalization of prostitution had been permanently adopted.
-Since these announcements, there has been no indication that Baltimore police were conducting reverse stings or any other prostitution demand reduction operations, since arrests on prostitution charges involving adults (buying, selling, and pimping) would not be prosecuted.
+Since these announcements, there has been no indication that Baltimore police will be conducting reverse stings, or any other prostitution demand reduction operations, since arrests on prostitution charges involving adults (buying, selling, and pimping) would not be prosecuted.
 In 2022, prostitution and street crimes had escalated dramatically, and the prosecutor who adopted the permissive tactics was voted out of office.

 Demand Reduction Tactics Used Prior to 2020:

 In 1982, city officials instituted a policy allowing law enforcement to mail letters to the homes of arrested sex buyers notifying family members and other residents that the individual was caught soliciting, and warning the offender of the potential health risks associated with buying sex.
 While the policy was initially used as a diversion option for first-time offenders (allowing them to avoid formal charges), it was later used by police in a variety of circumstances.
-For example, in later 2011 officers sent letters to the homes of individuals seen driving in areas known for commercial sex activity, but without arresting or charging men with violating prostitution laws.
+For example, in late 2011 officers sent letters to the homes of individuals seen driving in areas known for commercial sex activity, but without arresting or charging men with violating prostitution laws.
 When police noted the same vehicles circling the Charles Village area, they wrote down the individuals’ license plates.
 A letter was then mailed to the address attached to the vehicle’s registration, notifying the reader that police had seen the car idling in areas known for prostitution.